apache/incubator-graphar/docs/user-guide/getting-started.rst

 In practice of graph processing, it is common to only query a subset of columns of the properties.
 Thus, the column-oriented formats like Apache ORC and Apache Parquet are more efficient, which eliminate the need to read columns that are not relevant.
 We also provide data files in ORC and Parquet for the example graph in the `test data`_.

 Similar with vertices, the edge properties are stored in edge property chunks.
-For each vertex chunk, its associated edges (if the edge type is **ordered_by_source** or **unordered_by_source**, the associated edges are those in which the source vertex is in that chunk; otherwise, if the edge type is **ordered_by_dest** or **unordered_by_dest**,the associated edges are those in which the destination is in that chunk) are maintained in some edge chunks, with the size of each chunk not exceeding the edge chunk size specified in the edge information file.
+For each vertex chunk, its associated edges (if the edge type is **ordered_by_source** or **unordered_by_source**, the associated edges are those in which the source vertex is in that chunk; otherwise, if the edge type is **ordered_by_dest** or **unordered_by_dest**, the associated edges are those in which the destination is in that chunk) are maintained in some edge chunks, with the size of each chunk not exceeding the edge chunk size specified in the edge information file.

 For instance, the file `./edge/person_knows_person/ordered_by_source/creationDate/part0/chunk0`_ stores the property group "creationDate" of "person_knows_person" edges for the first edge chunk of the first vertex chunk, and the adjList type of the edges is **ordered_by_source**.